cococats/gorge/README.md

 `post`: Use post to post a HTTP Request.

-`method`: Use method to get and post a HTTP method such as patch.
+`method`: Use method to get and post a HTTP method such as `patch`.

 `end`: Use end to start a connection to `localhost:6789`.
 This is required for your application to work!